mmuratarat/mmuratarat.github.io/_pages/faq.md

 70. [What is analysis of covariance (ANCOVA)?](#what-is-analysis-of-covariance-ancova)
 71. [How to determine sample size?](#how-to-determine-sample-size)
 72. [What are the sampling strategies?](#what-are-the-sampling-strategies)
+73. When is a biased estimator preferable to unbiased one?
+74. What is the difference between t-test and linear regression?

 [General Machine Learning](#general-machine-learning)